Airtel India: Airtel IQ

 A cloud communications suite, which Airtel has announced in Oct 2020, that it will operate as a separate business division.

 Nxtra Datacenter

 Nxtra Data Ltd, a subsidiary of Airtel, which operates data center services to corporate clients in the South Asian region.
 It currently operates 10 Tier-III Data centers across 7 locations in India.

 Aug 2020 - Announced strategic alliance with Amazon Web Services to offer AWS's services to SMBs in India.

 Airtel Money

 Airtel has started a new mCommerce platform called Airtel Money in collaboration with Infosys and SmartTrust (now Giesecke & Devrient).
 The platform was launched on 5 April 2012, at Infosys' headquarters in Bangalore.
 Using Airtel Money, users can transfer money, pay bills and perform other financial transactions directly on the mobile phone.

 Airtel Broadband

-V-Fiber
+Xstream Fiber

-Airtel launched its V-Fiber service in October 2016.
-Airtel V-Fiber is available in 103 cities in India with speeds up to 1 Gbit/s.
-This service was later renamed as Xstream Fiber.
+Airtel launched its Xstream Fiber service in October 2016.
+Airtel Xstream Fiber is available in 1,140 cities in India with speeds up to 1 Gbit/s.
+It offers other services like VoIP, OTT apps and TV channels.